jmbruges/FlaskDashh/README.md

 # Super Dash plots with Flask

-Dash embedded flask, wigs entry point
+Dash embedded in flask, wigs entry point

 ## Getting Started

 How to run locally

 ### Installing